travel-tips

 Which Direction Does the Sun Set in Malaga?

-Understanding where the sun rises and sets helps you choose the best spot:
+Understanding where the sun rises and sets helps you choose the best spot.

-- Sunset: The sun sets in the west, behind the mountains and hills.
-In winter, it sets more towards the bay with red hues.
+The sun rises in the east, over the Mediterranean Sea.
+East-facing beaches and viewpoints are best for sunrise.
+The sun sets in the west, behind the mountains and hills.
+In winter, it sets more towards the bay with deep red hues.
 In summer, it sets further north with warm golden colours.

 Tips for Watching the Sunset in Malaga

-- Check the weather.
-Clear skies obviously give the best sunsets, but partly cloudy evenings can create dramatic colours.
+For elevated spots like Gibralfaro or Mount San Anton, a picnic adds to the experience.
+And always check the weather.
+Clear skies give the best sunsets, but partly cloudy evenings can create dramatic colours.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com